 Metal Orthodontic Bracket

 The metal bracket is the most common and most widely used type of orthodontic brackets.
 This bracket is made of stainless steel.
-It is considered the best option for most of dental deformities due to its specific features such as high resistance and minimum abrasion.
+Due to the power including high resistance, minimum abrasion and dozens more; it is considered the best option for most dental deformities.

 The metal bracket is recyclable and can be re-sterilized for use, so it is less expensive and more cost-effective than the other types of orthodontic brackets.